davidkhala/fabric-common/README.md

     - other helper
     - model: KVDBInterface, other API define

 # Fabric weakness
 - gossip timeline is outside of blockchain,  for massive data scenario, gossip will fall behind transaction event
+- update Anchor peer will not create new block?